 Returns:

-- bool: True if the phrase is found in either the title or description, False otherwise.
+- bool: True if the phrase is sufficiently similar to title or description, False otherwise

 """